About this policy

 - government identifiers

 - information about assistance provided to you under our assistance arrangements.

-We may also collect or hold a range of sensitive information about you, including:
+We may also collect or hold sensitive information.
+This could include information about:

 - your racial or ethnic origin

 - your health (including information about your medical history and any disability or injury you may have)

 - criminal activities you may have been involved in

 - your biometrics (including photographs and voice or video recordings of you).